 1. Debt

-First, you will want to look at any debts you want to be paid off upon death.
-For many of our clients, they want to have their mortgage paid off so family members do not have to worry about that.
-This is where you will also want to consider any final arrangement expenses based on what your final arrangement plans are.
+First, you will want to look at any debts you want paid off upon death.
+Many of our clients want their mortgage paid off so family members do not have to worry about that.
+This is where you will also want to consider any final arrangement expenses based on your final arrangement plans.

 2. Future Expenses

-Second, you will want to think about if there are future expenses you would like to fund.
-For some people, this is financing future education expenses for children or grandchildren.
-For others, this is funding a vehicle for when your children or grandchildren start driving.
+Second, you will want to consider whether there are future expenses you would like to fund.
+For some people, this means financing future education expenses for children or grandchildren.
+For others, it means funding a vehicle for when your children or grandchildren start driving.

 3. Household Expenses

 Third, you will want to calculate household expenses for your surviving dependents.
-An excellent place to start is by taking a look at your current household expenses.
-If you are currently paying a mortgage but want to pay that off, you can subtract that expense off.
+An excellent place to start is by looking at your current household expenses.
+If you are currently paying a mortgage but want to pay that off, you can subtract that expense.

 However, there may be new expenses that arise that you do not currently have.
 If you are married with children, your surviving spouse may need more help with childcare or tasks around the house.
 Your family members may also need money for time off work or grief counseling.